 What time of day is cheapest to fly?

 To get the best value, try booking a flight at midday when visiting Palermo.
-Generally the prices will increase for flights in the morning as these tend to have higher demand.
+Generally the prices will increase for flights in the afternoon as these tend to have higher demand.

 When to fly

 Palermo has a Mediterranean climate, with mild, wet winters and summers which are hot and dry.

 As with the rest of Italy, Palermo’s main tourist season is April to mid-October, which is when the weather is at its warmest and driest.
 July and August are the hottest months, with temperatures between 23 and 29 degrees Celsius.
 As this time is popular with tourists, hotel rates and flight prices usually increase.
 You should also think about booking accommodation is advance, to avoid disappointment, especially during festive periods, such as the Festino di Santa Rosalia.
 This is the city’s largest festival which honours the patron saint during the month of July.
 This is celebrated through shows, concerts, exhibitions, a food festival, religious procession and fireworks.
 The summer season is also a good time to book a flight to Palermo if you want to spend your holiday enjoying the great outdoors and relaxing on some of the most beautiful beaches.

 It is worth taking note that the city is also busy at Easter, Christmas, New Year and during school holiday periods and this can in turn see prices rise.

 Autumn to early spring is considered the low season, due to the cooler temperatures and increase in rain, although temperatures are still on average above 10 degrees.
 If you don’t mind dodging the showers then this could be the perfect time to plan your visit, as there will also be fewer crowds and you are more likely to find cheap flights to Palermo.
 The weather will least effect you if you wish to spend your holiday tasting delicious Italian cuisine in a whole host of restaurants and exploring the numerous museums, galleries and churches, the city has to offer.